-"Your Future World" is an 11-week class for 8th-12th graders that focuses on the physical and human geography of the 10 countries that the U.N. has forecast to be the world's most populous in the year 2050.
+"Your Future World" is a 15-week in-person or live online class for 8th-12th graders that focuses on the physical and human geography of the 13 countries that the U.N. has forecast to be the world's most populous in the year 2050.
 After all, that is the world in which our kids will live.

 Prior geographic knowledge is helpful but not assumed.
-Excellent reading skills (high school+ level) and the ability to work cooperatively are a must.
-This class is at a high school+ level, with content that may touch on potentially disturbing topics (e.g., war, poverty, terrorism) and involves a fair amount of (interesting, fun!) homework weekly to support the discussion, games, and activities during our meeting time.
+Excellent reading skills (high school+ level) are a must.
+This class is at a high school+ level, with content that may touch on potentially disturbing topics (e.g., war, poverty, terrorism).

 When taught in person, "Your Future World" includes an "international snack" each week (e.g., guava wafers from Brazil, spicy chickpeas from India, coconut cookies from Indonesia).
 Investigating where the week's snack is from and then sampling something that teens in another country might enjoy is generally a student favorite.

 Honors option: for students who would like to extend their learning, there is the option of doing one of two honors projects exploring the physical and human geographic issues shaping the future of specific countries.

 "We appreciate the opportunity that [our child] has had to expand her world knowledge through this course and appreciate your time and skills in offering the course.
 This is definitely material that I would not have thought to research and that is needed to be a well informed citizen of world."